-The rates at which principal payments are received on the Qualified Assets included in or comprising a trust fund for the related series of certificates may affect the ultimate maturity and the weighted average life of each class of such series.
-Prepayments on the Qualified Loans comprising or underlying the Qualified Assets in a particular trust fund will generally accelerate the rate at which principal is paid on some or all of the classes of the certificates of the related series.
+The rates at which principal payments are received on the Qualified Assets included in or comprising a Trust Fund for the related Series of Certificates may affect the ultimate maturity and the weighted average life of each Class of such Series.
+Prepayments on the Qualified Loans comprising or underlying the Qualified Assets in a particular Trust Fund will generally accelerate the rate at which principal is paid on some or all of the Classes of the Certificates of the related Series.

-As described in the related prospectus supplement for a series of certificates, each class of certificates will have a final scheduled distribution date, which is the date on or prior to which the certificate balance thereof is required to be reduced to zero, calculated on the basis of the assumptions applicable to such series set forth in the prospectus supplement.
-Payment of the entire certificate balance of each such class no later than such final distribution date will be covered by Farmer Mac's guarantee.
+As described in the related Prospectus Supplement for a Series of Certificates, each Class of Certificates will have a final scheduled Distribution Date, which is the date on or prior to which the Certificate Balance thereof is required to be reduced to zero, calculated on the basis of the assumptions applicable to such Series set forth therein.
+Payment of the entire Certificate Balance of each such Class no later than such final Distribution Date will be covered by the related Farmer Mac Guarantee.

 Weighted average life refers to the average amount of time that will elapse from the date of issue of a security until each dollar of principal of such security will be repaid to the investor.
-The weighted average life of a class of certificates of a series will be influenced by the rate at which principal on the Qualified Loans comprising or underlying the Qualified Assets is paid to such class, which may be in the form of scheduled amortization or prepayments.
-For this purpose, the term "prepayment" includes prepayments, in whole or in part, and liquidations due to default.
+The weighted average life of a Class of Certificates of a Series will be influenced by the rate at which principal on the Qualified Loans comprising or underlying the Qualified Assets is paid to such Class, which may be in the form of scheduled amortization or prepayments (for this purpose, the term "prepayment" includes prepayments, in whole or in part, and liquidations due to default).

-In addition, the weighted average lives of the certificates may be affected by the varying maturities of the Qualified Loans comprising or underlying the Qualified Assets.
-If any Qualified Loans comprising or underlying the Qualified Assets in a particular trust fund have actual terms to maturity of less than those assumed in calculating final scheduled distribution dates for the classes of certificates of the related series, one or more classes of such certificates may be fully paid prior to their respective final scheduled distribution dates, even in the absence of prepayments.
-Accordingly, the prepayment experience of the Qualified Assets will, to some extent, be a function of the mix of mortgage interest rates and maturities of the Qualified Loans comprising or underlying such Qualified Assets.
-See "Description of the Trust Funds" herein.
+In addition, the weighted average lives of the Certificates may be affected by the varying maturities of the Qualified Loans comprising or underlying the Qualified Assets.
+If any Qualified Loans comprising or underlying the Qualified Assets in a particular Trust Fund have actual terms to maturity of less than those assumed in calculating final scheduled Distribution Dates for the Classes of Certificates of the related Series, one or more Classes of such Certificates may be fully paid prior to their respective final scheduled Distribution Dates, even in the absence of prepayments.
+Accordingly, the prepayment experience of the Qualified Assets will, to some extent, be a function of the mix of Mortgage Interest Rates and maturities of the Qualified Loans comprising or underlying such Qualified Assets.
+See "DESCRIPTION OF THE TRUST FUNDS" herein.

 Prepayments on loans are also commonly measured relative to a prepayment standard or model, such as the Constant Prepayment Rate ("CPR") prepayment model.
 CPR represents a constant assumed rate of prepayment each month relative to the then outstanding principal balance of a pool of loans for the life of such loans.
 Neither CPR nor any other prepayment model or assumption purports to be an historical description of prepayment experience or a prediction of the anticipated rate of prepayment of any pool of loans, including the Qualified Loans underlying or comprising the Qualified Assets.
-Moreover, CPR was developed based upon historical prepayment experience for single-family residential mortgage loans.
-Thus, it is likely that prepayment of any Qualified Loans comprising or underlying the Qualified Assets for any series will not conform to any particular level of CPR.
+Moreover, CPR was developed based upon historical prepayment experience for single family residential mortgage loans.
+Thus, it is likely that prepayment of any Qualified Loans comprising or underlying the Qualified Assets for any Series will not conform to any particular level of CPR.

-Farmer Mac Mortgage Securities Corporation is not aware of any meaningful prepayment statistics for Qualified Loans secured by agricultural real estate.
+The Depositor is not aware of any meaningful prepayment statistics for Qualified Loans secured by Agricultural Real Estate.